Table of Contents

 Political Dimension

-The most important part of governance, the political dimension, examines the quality of political contestation, behavior of persons and institutions that represent the public, misuse and abuse of political authority, decentralization of powers, and citizen trust in the political dimensions.
+The most important part of governance, the political dimension, examines the quality of political contestation, behavior of persons and institutions that represent the public, misuse, and abuse of political authority, decentralization of powers, and citizen trust in the political dimensions.

 Legal & Judicial Dimension

 This factor is to determine if the state is exercising its authority within legitimate bounds.
-Additionally, its capacity to uphold law and order, protect human rights, and facilitate access to and delivery of law and order and internal security.
+Also, its capacity to uphold law and order, protect human rights, and facilitate access to and delivery of law and order and internal security.

 Administrative Dimension